digital-asset/daml/docs/source/daml/intro/11_StdLib.rst

 Next Up
 -------

-In the following section, you'll find options for testing and interacting with Daml code`.
+In the following section, you'll find options for testing and interacting with Daml code.
 We also talk about the operational semantics of some keywords and their commonly associated failures, and a little bit about how coverage reports work in Daml testing.